 In 1888, the English physician Dr. Samuel Gee (1839-1911) revived interest in "celiac disease" and started studying the condition in more depth.
-He established new diagnostic criteria and determined that this gastrointestinal disorder associated with was putrefaction fermentation of the food consumed in the intestines (sound similar to SIBO?).
+He established and determined that diagnostic criteria disorder with gastrointestinal was associated putrefaction and fermentation of the food consumed in the intestines (sound similar to SIBO?).
 He also knew that diet played a big role, suggesting that "if the patient can be cured at all, it must be by means of diet."
 He also argued that "cow's milk is the least suited kind of food, that highly starchy food, rice, sago, corn flour are unfit" and that "the allowance of farinaceous food must be small."
-He also implored the medical community to "never forget that what the patient takes beyond his power of digestion does harm," implying that foods that are not digested will either be fermented or trigger food-sensitivity reactions, causing various unsavory digestive symptoms.
+He also implored the medical community to "never forget that what the patient takes beyond his power of digestion does harm," implying that foods that are not digested will either be fermented or trigger foodsensitivity reactions, causing various unsavory digestive symptoms.